Rosemary Essential Oils, Bergamot & Peppermint:

 The results of inhaling rosemary oil in one study also indicated “positive stimulatory effects, showing evidence that brain wave activities, autonomic nervous system responses and mood states, can all be modified with inhaling this oil.”

 An animal study was performed using rosemary essential oil (REO) on mice paw edema.
-The conclusion of the study revealed that with REO administration, it significantly reduced the edema within 1-4 hours after injection.
+The conclusion of the study revealed that REO administration, significantly reduced the edema within 1-4 hours after injection.

-Other studies on rosemary essential oil has tied it to hair growth and scalp health.
-One of these said studies concluded that rosemary oil is a promising crude for hair growth, as it may prevent a certain byproduct of testosterone from attacking hair follicles.
+Other studies on rosemary essential oil have tied it to hair growth and scalp health.
+One study concluded that rosemary oil is a promising crude for hair growth.
+Thus, it may prevent a certain byproduct of testosterone from attacking hair follicles.

 Another study on rosemary looked at it’s effect on hair growth when compared to minoxidil (Rogaine).
 These men were observed at specific time frames within the study.
 At the designated interval, there was no difference in the thickness of hair with the minoxidil group then the groups using rosemary.
 There was also reports of less scalp itching in the rosemary group, as opposed to the group on Rogaine.

-It's important to always consult with a medical professional or holistic expert when using aromatherapy for therapeutic benefits.
+It’s important to always consult with a licensed medical professional or holistic expert when using aromatherapy for therapeutic benefits.
 When using any essential oil we discuss here at RN to Zen we never suggest ingestion of any oil, but only external use.
 Please always dilute essential oils in a carrier oil when placing directly onto the skin.
 It is advised to always use a small amount on a small area of skin to make sure no negative reactions occurs.
-If a negative reaction does occur, discontinue use immediately, and consult a medical professional.
-Make sure to do your research on essential oils and their uses, how to dilute before using them on skin.
+If a negative reaction does occur, discontinue use immediately, and consult a licensed medical professional.

-Don't use essential oils when pregnant unless consulting with a medical professional.
+Don’t use essential oils when pregnant unless consulting with a licensed medical professional.